digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 footer: vdu_controls 2.6.7
 ---

-# vdu_controls - a DDC control panel for monitors
+# vdu_controls - a DDC control panel for displays

-A control panel for DisplayPort, DVI, HDMI, or USB-connected VDUs (*Visual Display Units*).
+A control panel for DisplayPort, DVI, HDMI, or USB-connected displays (*Visual Display Units*), with some limited support for laptop-panels.

 ## Synopsis: